Towards Class-Oriented Poisoning Attacks Against Neural Networks: Class-Oriented Poisoning Attack Methods

 By solving the minimization using gradient descent, the poisoned image $\boldsymbol{x_p}$ is updated through one backward pass:

-where $\epsilon$ is a hyper-parameter chosen by the attacker.
-This update step can also be executed for several rounds to more aggressively increase the feature information of the ground-truth class and reduce the feature information of the supplanter class.
-Algorithm~\ref{algo:poisoned data generation} presents the details of poisoned data generation for the AS attack.
+where $\epsilon>0$ is the change rate.
+This update step can also be executed for several rounds to further enhance the poisoning effect.
+Algorithm~\ref{algo:poisoned data generation} presents the details of poisoned data generation for the COEG attack.